matiasandina/FED_quantification/README.md

 requirements.
 If you have specific needs, we recommend downloading the data and creating the plot you like this way.

+## Sample data

+This repo contains some sample data from FED3 on the `data_FED3` folder and FED2 on the `data_FED2`.

+## Code

+There are samples of analysis code in python (adapted from , not actively maintained) and in R (schematic read all `.csv` and basic plot, not maintained).

 ## Compatibility Issues

 Initially designed for FED3, it should be mostly compatible with FED2